GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 ## NEW: Premium Notes and Comments System

 ### Notes Feature (Premium Only)
-- **Private Notes**: Available in each results tab (Mortgage Summary, Closing Costs, Amortization, Investment Analysis)
+- **Notes**: Available in each results tab (Mortgage Summary, Closing Costs, Amortization, Investment Analysis)
 - **Section-specific**: Each tab has its own notes section
 - **Premium Gating**: Non-premium users see upgrade prompts
 - **Visual Design**: Neutral slate gradient background (NOT yellow/amber)
 - **Functionality**:
   - Add/Edit/Save notes for each section
-  - Notes are private to the user
-  - Preserved when calculation is saved
+  - Notes are preserved when calculation is saved
   - Rich text editing with proper formatting
+  - **No save requirement**: Premium users can add notes without saving calculation first

 ### Comments Feature (Premium Only)
 - **Shareable Comments**: Visible to anyone viewing shared calculation